-- A standard physical library with reading area, display shelves, stock room, issue / receipt counter. - Classroom library inside a classroom where books can be accessed during class period or during breaks. - A Rotating library where books are interchanged between classes / sections and students.
+- A standard physical library with reading area, display shelves, stock room, issue/receipt counter. - Classroom library inside a classroom where books can be accessed during class period or during breaks. - Rotating library where books are interchanged between classes/ sections and students. - An e-library system or Digital Library system under which digital reading/learning material such as story books, visuals, videos, audios, etc. may be stored in the computers of the libraries.